ishdeep-10/IndianCitizen/README.md

 - Radar Plots: Create radar plots to compare player statistics across different metrics.
 - Age v Minutes Played : Scatter plot to compare the number of minutes played per player in a season in correlation with their age

+### Models
+- xG : Understanding the concepts of how xG is calculated and what all features are used for evaluation.

 ### Data Sources
 - WhoScored.com
 - FotMob